 Go beyond digital marketing and send a printed postcard campaign that people can hold in their hands.
-Target contacts around the world, and we’ll send the postcards on your behalf.
+Target any of your contacts around the world, and we’ll help you reach them — even if their addresses aren’t stored in your list.

 Before You Start